-- Possible Cause: The installation of the thin client might have failed. - Action: Click Log Entries, then select Service Logs from View Logs to check logs.
+Possible Cause: The installation of the thin client might have failed.

+Action: Click Log Entries, then select Service Logs from View Logs to check logs.
 Try reconnecting from a fresh instance of the browser.
-If the problem persists, contact your system administrator.
+If the problem persists, established with the thin-client service has been terminated.